 Reporting it

-If you do have the misfortune of hosting an accident, the number one thing you should do is make sure that your worker is alright.
+If you have the misfortune of hosting an accident, the number one thing you should do is make sure your worker is alright.
 Assist them in whatever way they need and get them medical attention.

 Dealing with claims